Tiger

 Two days later they called me back and said they wanted him.
 I tried to talk them out of it, but they were insistent.
 So we met half way in Beaver, Utah, and Tiger left me.
 I watched the car pull out, Tiger with a woeful look in his amber eyes.
 My eyes filled with tears.

 It is so hard to let go of any of them.
 The ones that stay with me longer are twice as hard.
-The special ones that need a littletiger5 more love and understanding are even harder.
+The special ones that need a little more love and understanding are even harder.
 I conversed with myself the whole way home.
 Had I done the right thing?
 Would he be happy?
 Did they deserve this special boy?

 I was on the phone with them daily.
 The reports I was hearing made my heart soar.
 He was playing with the other dogs, he didn’t have the big D, and he was bonding with the woman, who had short dark hair like me.
 Everything was going far better than I expected.